simologos/essex-eportfolio/example/content/research/bigData/index.md

 Data Manipulation Language (DML)        | Subset of SQL dedicated to manipulating data (create, read, update and delete).
 Data Definition Language (DDL)          | Subset of SQL dedicated to altering schemas.
 Superkey                                | A primary tuple identifier that consists of two or more attributes.
-Business Intelligence                   | Type of data analysis and set of technologies (evolution of decisions support tools) aimed at understanding organizational activities and opportunities
+Business Intelligence                   | Type of data analysis and set of technologies (evolution of decisions support tools) aimed at understanding organisational activities and opportunities
 Data Warehouse                          | Integrated decision support database and the related software programs used to collect, cleanse, transform, and store data from a variety of operational and external sources
 Data Warehousing                        | Operational extract, cleansing, transformation, control, and load processes that maintain the data in a data warehouse
-Data Integration                        | Covers Extract, Transform, and Load (ETL), data virtualization, and other techniques of getting data into a common form and location.
+Data Integration                        | Covers Extract, Transform, and Load (ETL), data virtualisation, and other techniques of getting data into a common form and location.
 Online Analytical Processing (OLAP)     | Databases containing business data from different points of view.
 Online Transaction Processing (OLTP)    | Database containing operational transactions.
-Data Lake                               | Centralized repository that allows storing structured and unstructured data Low-code                                | Development environment used to create application software through a graphical user interface, where additional coding may be required.
+Data Lake                               | Centralised repository that allows storing structured and unstructured data Low-code                                | Development environment used to create application software through a graphical user interface, where additional coding may be required.
 No-code                                 | Development environment used to create application software through a graphical user interface.